UBC-MDS/DSCI-532_2025_18_canadian-house-prices/README.md

 Welcome to the **Canadian House Prices Dashboard**!
 This interactive tool provides insights into housing price trends across 49 major Canadian cities.
 Whether you're a homebuyer, investor, or policymaker, the dashboard allows for data exploration and informed decision-making.

+## Motivation and Purpose

+The Canadian House Prices Dashboard was inspired by the need to simplify the exploration of Canada’s complex and dynamic real estate market, where housing prices vary significantly across regions.
+Traditional static reports often fall short of providing interactive, user-driven insights.

+Our goal is to offer an accessible and intuitive tool, allowing users to filter and analyze housing data by key attributes such as province, city, number of bedrooms, and bathrooms.
+The dashboard integrates dynamic visualizations like bubble charts and Altair maps, transforming raw data into actionable knowledge.
+By making complex data more accessible, this tool empowers users to make informed decisions and explore emerging housing trends with curiosity.

+## Project Overview

+The dashboard allows users to:

+- **Explore Data:** Filter data by city, price range, number of bedrooms/bathrooms, and other key variables.
+- **Support Decision-Making:** Provide insights for homebuyers, investors, and policymakers.

 ## Demo

 ### Try the Live Dashboard